bennetyee/puzzle_stick_cutting/AccidentPreventionYesIReallyWantToSeeIt/Solution.md

 ![State Space Plot](out.png)

-Let us go through what it represents.
+Let us go through why the figure is the way it is.

-First, let us consider what has to occur if we are to _not_ be able to form a triangle.
+What has to occur if we are to _not_ be able to form a triangle?
 In order for the triangle inequality to be violated, one of the cut sticks must be of length 1/2 plus 𝜀 or longer -- the other two sticks, however the remaining material is to be distributed between them, cannot close the gap.

 Let the position of the first cut be denoted by _x_.
 This means that when and 0 ≤ _x_ ≤ ½, the second cut at _y_ must satisfy: